SME Banking Will Never Be the Same Again

 A new generation of SMEs will rise from the ashes

-A higher than normal percentage of SMEs will fail in the aftermath of COVID.
-But the needs, the purpose of those businesses will remain: hairdressers, bars, restaurants, local stores, will remain important.
+A higher than average percentage of SMEs will fail in the aftermath of COVID.
+But the needs, the purpose of those businesses will remain: hairdressers, bars, restaurants, local stores, will remain relevant.
 So other entrepreneurs will stand up and fill those gaps in the market.

-These other, new entrepreneurs will have other expectations and other ways of dealing with business.
+These other, new entrepreneurs will have different expectations and other ways of dealing with business.
 That is equally so for the relationship they have with their financial institution.

 These new entrepreneurs only know digital banking and they expect the same in their professional life, with banking products within seconds on their phone.
 They expect technology to do things for them, in a superior UX.